User Guide

 Quick Start

-• Create a challenge from /create (habit, general, or workout).
+• Create a challenge from /create (general, habit, workout).

 • Open the Daily Dashboard to see tasks for today; check off items or slide daily targets.